 I’m gonna be honest here, Day Six was the day I was most looking forward to during my whole week in Chile.
 It would be the day we left the city life behind and made for the mountains.
 It would also be the only day during my week in Chile that not even a single wine glass would graze my lips.
 It’s the little things, you guys.

-Because I was traveling with my friend Tim of Annual Adventure, there was zero question that this trip would include mountains, trails, glaciers, and dirt that was not Charmin soft in the least bit.
-Buuuut we all have to make sacrifices.
+There was zero question that this trip would include mountains, trails, glaciers, and dirt that was not Charmin soft in the least bit.

 Given Santiago’s location just outside the Andes mountain range, it’s quite easy to have yourself a merry little day hike.
 There are tours available if you don’t want to plan on your own (see below), but doing so self-guided is simple, rewarding, and requires very little planning.
 Because Tim did it all.
 I really am living a life of luxury here.

 The scenery was unreal and the hike was just challenging enough to earn myself a beer at the bottom, but not so challenging I needed to be emergency airlifted.
-(Don’t forget your travel insurance!)
-The mountains were some of the most unique I’ve seen and I spent the entire day searching for mountain goats only to EVENTUALLY FIND SO MANY MOUNTAIN GOATS!
+The mountains were some of the most unique I’ve seen and I spent the entire day searching for mountain goats only to eventually find so many mountain goats!
 All in all, the perfect day.